-Prime Minister of India is the head of the ruling central government.
+The Prime Minister of India is the head of the ruling central government.
 All the effective executive power rests with the Council of Ministers that is headed by the prime minister.
 The leader of that political party is thereafter appointed as the Prime Minister of India in the Lok Sabha (lower house of parliament).
 Prime Minister is formally appointed by the president.
 Jawahar Lal Nehru, the first prime minister of India was appointed on 15th August 1947 and Narendra Damodardas Modi is the current prime minister of India.

 Prime Minister of India determines the dates of its meetings and programs for the Parliament session.
 Prime Minister also decides when the house has to be prorogued or dissolved.
-As a chief spokesman, Prime Minister makes the announcement of principal government policies and answers questions on then.
+As a chief spokesman, Prime Minister makes the announcement of principal government policies and answers questions on them.
 The list of all the Prime Ministers of India has been given below:

 Jawaharlal Nehru (1947-1964)

-Jawaharlal Nehru was the first and the till date the longest-serving prime minister of India.
+Jawaharlal Nehru was the first and to date the longest-serving prime minister of India.
 He was a leading figure in the Indian independence movement and served as the prime minister until his death in 1964.
 Popularly known as ‘Chacha Nehru’ due to his love for children, he was also called ‘Pandit Nehru’ because of his roots in the Kashmiri Pandit community.

 Lal Bahadur Shastri (1964-1966)

 Congressman Lal Bahadur Shastri was the second prime minister of India.
 He came up with the slogan of ‘Jai Jawan Jai Kisan’ that became popular during the 1965 Indo-Pakistan war and served as the Railways minister under Jawaharlal Nehru.
-His died the day following the Tashkent Agreement that formally ended the war.
+He died the day following the Tashkent Agreement that formally ended the war.

 Gulzarilal Nanda (1964, 1966)